himadree-chaudhury/assignment_nine/README.md

 ## 🌍 Project Overview

-EcoQuest is a interactive website designed to showcase various eco-friendly travel adventures, such as mountain treks, ocean dives, and wildlife safaris.
-Users can explore different adventures, learn about eco-tourism, and connect with experts for consultations.
+EcoQuest is a interactive website designed to showcase various eco-friendly travel adventures, such as mountain treks, ocean dives, and wildlife safaris etc. Users can explore different adventures, learn about eco-tourism, and connect with experts for consultations.

 ## 🔗 Live URL